BeardedBread/py-Singbridge/README.md

 I hope that you know how to play the Singaporean version of Bridge.

 The `p` key has to be pressed to begin the game.
-During the game, a panel will pop up for you to input the bid and call you partner.
+During the game, a panel will pop up for you to input the bid and call you partner, in which the list is scrollable.
 To play a card, double click on a card in your hand.

 If you are using the legacy terminal inputting option,